hyakumori/crm/README.md

 ```

-Note that if you add or remove raster layers, you must modify the `rLayers()` function on line 343.
+Note that if you add or remove raster layers, you must modify the [`rLayers()`] function.
 The `return` must include the ID that is assigned to the layer that is added.
 Remove the ID from the return clause if you have removed a raster layer.

-The `returnLayerLabel` function must also be modified.
-This is currently on Line 443.
+The [`returnLayerLabel`] function must also be modified.
 Here, the string that you wish to be seen by the client must be added.
-For example, the `red` raster layer is named `赤色立体図` on line 448.
+For example, the `red` raster layer is named `赤色立体図`.

 ### Base Layers